gradle/gradle/design-docs/ide-integration.md

 ### Story - Define a "workspace" in Buildship

 From Buildship, a developer should be able to point to one or many projects in the local file system to form a workspace.
-If any of the module dependencies matches on the coordinates of one of the selected projects, they'll be able to be from as a workspace.
-Buildship will treat the matching projects as project dependencies instead of module dependencies.
+If any of the module dependencies matches on the coordinates of one of the selected projects, they'll be able to form a workspace.
+Buildship will treat the matching projects as source dependencies instead of binary dependencies.

 #### Estimate